Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 is loosely based on *RST* syntax, and despite supporting full *RST* syntax, docstrings rarely contain full-featured directive.
 Maintainers are confronted to the following dilemma:

 - keep the docstrings simple.
 This means mostly text-based docstrings with few directive for efficient readability.
 The end-user may be exposed to raw docstring, there is no on-the-fly directive interpretation.
-This is the case for tools such as IPython and Jupyter.
+This is the case for tools such as *IPython* and *Jupyter*.

 - write an extensive docstring.
 This includes references, and directive that potentially creates graphics, tables and more, allowing an enriched end-user experience.
 However this may be computationally intensive, and executing code to view docs could be a security risk.